 Associate in Applied Science (A.A.S)

 According to the Occupational Outlook Handbook, employment of architectural drafters is expected to grow 1 percent from 2012 to 2022.
 Those who have completed at least two years of post-secondary training and have developed strong technical skills and experience using CAD systems will be well qualified for this field.
-The A.A.S.
-Architectural Technology and Building Sciences program at FLCC prepares you for a career path in an architectural firm and it provides you the education you'll need for continuing your studies in a five-year professional program.
+The Architectural Technology and Building Sciences program at FLCC prepares you for a career path in an architectural firm and it provides you the education you'll need for continuing your studies in a five-year professional program.

-The Architectural Technology and Building Sciences degree program provides you with the knowledge and technical experience that will allow you to advance beyond entry-level drafting to more complex designs.
+The Architectural Technology and Building Sciences program provides you the knowledge and technical experience that will allow you to advance beyond entry-level drafting to more complex designs.
 Instruction emphasizes technical competence and utilizes computer-aided drafting (CAD).
 The faculty work closely with architectural firms in the area to assure the program meets the needs of the architectural community.
-The majority of the core courses needed for this degree is offered at FLCC's Victor Campus Center.
+The majority of the required core courses for this degree are offered at FLCC's Victor Campus Center.

 Networked output devices include a 3D printer, color laser printer, and large format color plotter.

 Upon completion of this degree program, students will be able to:

 - Apply knowledge and practice skills related to architectural technology, allowing the successful graduate to fill an entry level position as an architectural technician or architectural designer, often working under the supervision of a registered architect or professional engineer; graduates may also fill similar positions in related or supporting fields such as structural design/drafting, HVAC design/drafting, or building product supply.